-Across the United States, more than 100,000 people await a donor kidney to become available, and nearly 20,000 of them are in California.
-Patients in need of a kidney transplant wait an average of five years for a kidney to become available.
+Across the United States, more than 100,000 people await a kidney to become available, and nearly 20,000 of them are in California.
+Patients in need of a kidney transplant wait an average of six to 10 years for a kidney to become available.

 That is because most transplanted kidneys come from people whose organs were donated upon death.
-However, a living kidney donation offers significant advantages:
+However, a live donor kidney offers significant advantages:

 - They have a lower risk of rejection.

 - They function better and longer than kidneys from deceased donors.

 Living donors have become more common in recent years as family members or friends who are a tissue match donate organs to loved ones.
 More rare are donors with no connection to someone in need of a transplant but who choose to donate to a stranger.
 These non-directed donors, as they are called, can spark a chain that gives the gift of life to many more people.